Axini/smartdoor-adapter-python/README.md

 ## Running the adapter
 ### Prerequisites
 This example adapter is depended on Python (>= 3.10) and uses `pip` for its dependency management.
-T he below steps presume that the `python` and `pip` commands are resolvable in your shell.
+The steps below presume that the `python` and `pip` commands are resolvable in your shell.

 ### Setting it up
 - Clone this repository